-Existing Blue Shield members who are being treated for acute conditions, serious chronic conditions, pregnancies (including immediate postpartum care), or terminal illness; or who are children from birth to 36 months of age; or who have received authorization from a provider for surgery or another procedure as part of a documented course of treatment can request completion of care in certain situations with a non-contracted provider who was providing services to the member at the time the provider's contract with Blue Shield terminated.
+Existing Blue Shield members who are being treated for acute conditions, serious chronic conditions, pregnancies (including immediate postpartum care), or terminal illness; or who are children from birth to 36 months of age; or who have received authorization from a provider for surgery or another procedure as part of a documented course of treatment can request completion of care in certain situations with a non-contracted provider who was providing services to the member at the time the provider's agreement with Blue Shield terminated.
+Following termination, providers agree to continue rendering provider services that are Continuity of Care Services to members who qualify for completion of Continuity of Care Services as determined by Blue Shield at the rates and under terms set forth in the provider's agreement.
+For members who retain eligibility under the plan contract through which they are enrolled and who are receiving covered services from a provider at the time of termination, the provider shall continue to provide covered services until such covered services are completed or until Blue Shield makes reasonable and medically appropriate provision for the assumption of such Covered Services by another provider.
+The provider shall be compensated for such covered services in accordance with the provider's agreement with Blue Shield.
+Blue Shield shall make reasonable efforts to timely notify such members that a provider is no longer a contracting provider and, for members in HMO plans, shall make reasonable and timely efforts to effectuate the assumption of covered services by another provider.